 Click here to find the translations of the book.

-Ilse Sand has written another six self-help books.
+Ilse Sand has written another nine self-help books.
 One about love and self-protection, another is a practical guide in how to use specifically selected, simple psychotherapeutic methods in supportive dialogues, one is about how to think better about your feelings, one is about relations and one about highly sensitive people and introverts.

 Before she became a psychotherapist, public speaker and author, Ilse worked as parish pastor under the Danish National Church for eleven years until 2006.